evkx/evkx.github.io/content/models/volkswagen/id.3/ID.3_Pro_S/_index.md

 ## Infotainment

-You can choose between two sound systems on the Volkswagen ID.3 Pro S. With the Sound system, you get six amplifier channels and five speakers with a max system output of 140 watts.
-With the Volkswagen Soundsystem, you get 12 amplifier channels and seven speakers with a max system output of 450 watts.
+You can choose between two sound systems on the Volkswagen ID.3 Pro S. With the Sound system, you get five speakers with a max system output of 140 watts.
+With the Volkswagen Soundsystem, you get seven speakers with a max system output of 450 watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Volkswagen ID.3 Pro S supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.